Guía de autopromoción para artistas – no hay excusas – no doy creditoThe Artist’s No-Excuse Guide to Self-Promotion

 CRAVAN NO TENÍA RAZÓN, NO SOMOS TODOS ARTISTAS, AL REVÉS, NO QUEDA NI UNO SÓLO, NI UNO.

-POR CIERTO, ¿Y CUANDO SE TRABAJA EN TU COSA A LA QUE LLAMAN ARTE?rather be
+POR CIERTO, ¿Y CUANDO SE TRABAJA EN TU COSA A LA QUE LLAMAN ARTE?

 I’d Rather Be In the Studio!